At St Andrew's Healthcare we have a team of Psychiatrists working across our hospitals in Northampton, Birmingham and Essex.

 She is a qualified Dialectical Behaviour Therapist (DBT), is actively involved in clinical research and has held senior leadership roles in medical education, medical regulation and with the Royal College of Psychiatrists.
 She has a record of fostering a creative learning culture to drive quality improvement and innovation.

-Dr Muthu Natarajan is Clinical Director for our Dementia, Huntington's Disease and Acquired Brain Injury division.
+Former Clinical Director Dr Muthu Natarajan is now Deputy Medical Director for our Dementia, Huntington's Disease and Acquired Brain Injury division.

 He has been with St Andrew's since 2010, specialising in forensic psychiatry for older adults and working closely with NHS commissioners to improve clinical services.
 Muthu has spoken at numerous conferences and written in mental healthcare journals.